 Now, the other person I’d like to mention is Peter Steele of Type O Negative.
 The voice of Type O Negative, Steele was a towering figure (6 foot 8 inches tall) with a uniquely bass voice.
 Type O is another band whose music evokes strong emotions in me and perhaps that is one of the reasons his death also has a greater impact on me, than say, Whitney Houston’s.

 Steele himself admitted to being bipolar and having a depressive personality.
 In addition he is said to have suffered from stage fright at some point or another.
 Regardless of what drove him to alcohol, cocaine, and…whatever else he was on, Steele eventually did check himself into rehab and according to his band-mates, at the time of his death he had “enjoyed a long period of sobriety.”

 That is another reason his death is especially sad and wasteful to me.
 He had gotten his life back together, presumably.
 As I said before, his death is largely believed to be heart failure, but if you read between the lines, perhaps years of cocaine abuse coupled with his unusual size was probably too much for his heart to take.
 This is purely my supposition on the matter, as there has never been (to my knowledge) a definitive statement on mitigating factors, but given the autopsy to be inconclusive (which it would not be if other pathological markers had been present-an aneurysm, for example), my supposition is just as likely as the next.
 Is it possible that he went back to drugs, and like so many who had thought they kicked the habit, overdid it with the dosage?
-I suppose, but then again, there would likely have been collusion to keep something of that nature hushed up.
-Surely an overdose would be apparent in toxicology reports.
+I suppose, but then again, surely an overdose would be apparent in toxicology reports.